 Red Lodge Clay Center – Short-Term Resident (AIA) 2019

-Born and raised by the descendants of hillbillies, Jill Foote-Hutton is an artist following in the tradition of medicine woman and storyteller.
-She has earned a living as a teacher, curator, arts administrator since 2003.
-She has been graced with the opportunity to travel to Greece, Denmark, China, Japan, and glorious locales within the United States in the name of art.
-She does her best to pay it forward, believes those who say, “A rising tide lifts all ships.”
-She hopes to believe in herself as much as she believes in others every day.
+Born and raised by the descendants of hillbillies, Jill Foote-Hutton is an artist following in the tradition of medicine woman and storyteller through her creative practice dubbed Whistlepig Studio.
+She has earned a living as a teacher, curator, writer, artists, and arts administrator since 2003.
+She has been graced with the opportunities to travel to Greece, Denmark, China, Japan, and glorious locales within the United States in the name of contemporary craft.

 Specifically, she was the Coordinator of Artist Services and Storytelling at Northern Clay Center where she managed fellowships, grants, and artists’ residencies.
 She was Curator of Exhibitions at Red Lodge Clay Center in Red Lodge, Montana from 2010-14.
 She was Gallery Director and lead faculty for seven years at East Central College in Union, Missouri.
 Her MFA was earned at the University of Mississippi in 2003, and her BFA was earned at Webster University in 1994.